NVIDIA/ai-assisted-annotation-client/slicer-plugin/README.md

 Nvidia AI-assisted segmentation is available in [3D Slicer](https://www.slicer.org), a popular free, open-source medical image visualization and analysis application.
 The tool is available in Segment Editor module of the application.

-The tool has two modes:
+The tool has three modes:
-- Fully automatic segmentation: no user inputs required.
+- **Fully automatic segmentation:** no user inputs required.
 In "Auto-segmentation" section, choose model, and click Start.
 Segmentation process may take several minutes (up to about 5-10 minutes for large data sets on computers with slow network upload speed).
-- Boundary-points based segmentation: requires user to specify input points near the edge of the structure of interest, one on each side.
+- **Boundary-points based segmentation:** requires user to specify input points near the edge of the structure of interest, one on each side.
 Segmentation typcally takes less than a minute.
+- **DeepGrow segmentation:** requires user to specify few input points (foreground/background) on the structure of interest.
+This is a 2D operation and Segmentation happens slice by slicer over every point added.
+Each click operation typically takes about 1-2 seconds.

 Example result of automatic segmentation:
 ![](snapshot.jpg?raw=true "Example segmentation result")